To be a successful Scheme Participant under the ESS you must complete and lodge an energy savings statement with us each year.

 The process for lodging an energy statement is being reviewed due to new compliance functionality being built in TESSA to bring Scheme Participant processes online.

+TESSA functionality for Scheme Participant reporting processes will be available in the coming months.
 Additional information is on our TESSA for Scheme Participants webpage.

 acquisitions from persons other than the market operator